KonVision/KonVision/README.md

 ### NGINX Configuration files

-After installing all neccesary services and after creating the 2 file paths, you can create the nginx config files which are located in ```/etc/nginx/sites-enabled```.
+After installing all necessary services and after creating the 2 file paths, you can create the nginx config files which are located in ```/etc/nginx/sites-enabled```.

 The first important config file is for the API.
 It is important to implement PHP here.
-Simply copy paste the below config file to ```/etc/nxing/sites-enabled/api.YOUR.DOMAIN.conf```.
+Simply copy and paste the below config file to ```/etc/nxing/sites-enabled/api.YOUR.DOMAIN.conf```.

 ```
 server {